CloudLabsAI-Azure/Terraform-workshop/Terraform/01 - Basics/Guide.md

 You will be able to complete the following tasks:

 - Task 1: Set up your Terraform environment
-- Task 2: Configure the AzureRM provider
+- Task 2: Review the AzureRM provider
 - Task 3: Declare input variables
 - Task 4: Define the Virtual Network and Subnet
 - Task 5: Initialize, plan, and apply the configuration